 So far we have been creating apps using Python code.
 This works well in many cases, but it can get a bit cumbersome to define all widgets programmatically.
-The good news is that Qt comes with a graphical editorQt Designer — which contains a drag-and-drop UI editor.
-Using Qt Designer you can define your UIs visually and then simply hook up the application logic later.
+The good news is that Qt comes with a graphical editorQt Designer — which provides a drag-and-drop UI editor.
+Using Qt Designer you can define your UIs visually and then hook up the application logic later.

-If you're going to be distributing your applications, you might also want to take a look at the QResource framework which simplifies bundling data files (like icons) with your applications.
+If you're going to be distributing your applications, you might also want to take a look at the QResource framework, which simplifies bundling data files (like icons) with your applications.

 Explore Using Qt Designer with PyQt5